1.1.1.1: Technology

 1.1.1.1 is a recursive DNS resolver.
 Cloudflare runs an authoritative DNS resolver with a network of over 20 million Internet properties.
 With the recursor and the resolver on the same network, some DNS queries can be answered directly.

 With the release of the 1.1.1.1 mobile application in November 2018, Cloudflare added the ability for users to encrypt their DNS queries over HTTPS (DoH) or TLS (DoT).
-Later on, a VPN tunnel was implemented based on Cloudflare's own BoringTun, a user space implementation of WireGuard written in Rust.
+Later on, a VPN tunnel was implemented based on Cloudflare's own BoringTun, a user-space implementation of WireGuard written in Rust.

 Prior usage of the IP address

-Technology websites noted that by using as the IP address for its service, Cloudflare exposed misconfigurations in existing setups that violated Internet standards (such as RFC 1918). was not a reserved IP address, yet was abused by many existing routers (mostly those sold by Cisco Systems) and companies for hosting login pages to private networks, exit pages or other purposes, rendering the proper routing of impossible on those systems.
+Technology websites noted that by using as the IP address for its service, Cloudflare exposed misconfigurations in existing setups that violated Internet standards (such as RFC 1918). was not a reserved IP address yet was abused by many existing routers (mostly those sold by Cisco Systems) and companies for hosting login pages to private networks, exit pages or other purposes, rendering the proper routing of impossible on those systems.
 Additionally, is blocked on many networks and by multiple ISPs because the simplicity of the address means that it was previously often used inappropriately for testing purposes and not legitimate use.
-These previous uses have led to a huge influx of garbage data to Cloudflare's servers.
+These abuses have led to a huge influx of garbage data to Cloudflare's servers.

 Cleanup of and

 The IP block was assigned in 2010 to APNIC; before this time it was unassigned space.
-An unassigned IP space, however is not the same as a reserved IP space for private use (called a reserved IP address).
-For example, AT&T has said it is working on fixing this issue within its CPE hardware.
+An unassigned IP space, however, is not the same as a reserved IP space for private use (called a reserved IP address).
+For example, AT&T has said that it was working on fixing a routing issue within its CPE hardware that prevented access to 1.1.1.1.